ngabonzizaguy/ai-software-engineer/ai_system_app.md

 # AI_SYSTEM_PROTOTYPE.md

 ## Project Overview
-Create a functional prototype of an AI-driven system capable of assisting in software development.
+AI-driven system capable of assisting in software development.
 The system should have a **modern, elegant, and user-friendly UI/UX** interface inspired by **Clerk** and **Vite**.
 This prototype will act as a proof of concept for a larger system while maintaining powerful and focused functionality.

 ---